To accompany your Come Follow Me study for June 23-29

 2. What are at least two applications you can see for the Lord’s expanded definition of “scripture” in your own life?

-• We should listen in sacrament meeting of inspired messages from those assigned to speak.
+- We should listen in sacrament meeting to inspired messages from those assigned to speak.

 3. How can you know for sure if a pronouncement by one of the general authorities or anyone else should be regarded as “scripture”?